 (E2) lij=μ∞1-e-K(ai+ ∆ti)+εij

 This method derived growth parameters from the joint distribution of an individual’s length at tagging and recapture to estimate growth parameters.
 This approach was most similar to model 2 of the Bayesian approach in that asymptotic length, L∞, was treated as a normal random effect Nμ∞, σ∞2 while K was treated as a fixed unknown parameter.
 The distribution of L∞ was treated as normal with a mean μ∞ and standard deviation σ∞2, accounting for individual deviation from the population mean.
 Rather than using length increments to fit observed growth, a bivariate normal joint distribution of lengths recorded at marking and recapture was used to estimate each individual’s age at tagging ai.
-A described the distribution of individual ais and is treated random effect with a lognormal distribution L(μlogA,σlogA).
+A describes the distribution of individual ais and is treated as a random effect with a lognormal distribution L(μlogA,σlogA).
 Measurement error was also treated as a random normal distribution N(0, σ2).
 An unconditional joint density was then derived for each individual by integrating their individual joint distribution with respect to a.
-A detailed description of this process is described in Laslett et. al., 2002.
+A detailed description of this process is described by Laslett et. al. (2002).

 Growth function parameters were estimated through minimizing of the negative log-likelihood function obtained by summing the unconditional joint density hl1 ,l2 of each individual (E3).